LGBTQ+ Action Plan for Wales: Background

 In 2020 the Welsh Government commissioned Stonewall Cymru to publish a survey to capture LGBTQ+ people's experiences in Wales, Stonewall Cymru also held a series of virtual focus groups.

 In January 2021 the Independent LGBTQ+ Expert Panel was formed to develop recommendations for the LGBTQ+ Action Plan.
 The panel was made up of LGBTQ+ community members, and organisation leaders.
 The Independent LGBTQ+ Expert Panel reviewed the responses, and published a report in March 2021, containing 61 recommendations to be considered for inclusion on the Action Plan.

 The Action Plan was announced in the Senedd on the 21 June 2022 by Hannah Blythyn, who was the Deputy Minister for Social Partnership at the time.
 It was announced to mark 50 years since the first UK pride.
 It was announced that the plan would provide funding to grassroot pride events across Wales, and that the government would seek legal advice on creating a Welsh specific conversion therapy ban.

-On 28 June 2021 a public consultation for the LGBTQ+ Action Plan launched, with both organisations and members of the public able to give feedback on proposed actions.
+On 28 June 2021 a public consultation for the LGBTQ+ Action Plan launched, with both organisations and members of the public able to give feedback on the draft plan and proposed actions.
 It included recommendations formed by the Independent LGBTQ+ Expert Panel.
+Jenny-Anne Bishop praised the draft plans inclusion of LGBT subjects in the school curriculum.
 The consultation ran for 12 weeks, and received 1,328 responses.